jagprog5/roguelike-sprite-compression/README.md

 # sprite io

-This gives a basic image compression lib based on a palett lookup table.
+This is a basic lossless image compressions lib intended for spite sheets.
+It implements:

+1. A palette lookup table.
+2. Run length encoding, used only for transparent black pixels (0000).

+Compile time parameters:
+`DimType`: u32, the type which stores the image's dimensions.
+`PaletteIdType`: u16, the type which stores indices within the palette lookup (error if too many colours used).

+# File Format

-(all multibyte numbers are in big endian).
+All multibyte numbers are in big endian.
+Elements are listed in order of appearance in the file.

-Template parameters (tunable at compile time):
-DimType: u32
-PaletteIdType: u16

-The following describes the file format:

 ## Preamble

-It starts with the magic string bit pattern in hex: CA, C1, C7.
+It starts with the magic string in hex: CA, C1, C7.

 ## Palette

-Next is a PaletteIdType indicating the size of the following array.
+A `PaletteIdType` indicating the size of the palette lookup array.
-Next is an array of RGBA8888 color elements.
-This gives an array of colours which is selectable by a zero based index.
+This is followed by the array of RGBA8888 elements.
+It is zero indexed later.

-## Image
+## Dimensions

-The next n bytes is the DimType width for the image.
+`DimType` width for image.
-The next n bytes is the DimType height for the image.
+`DimType` height for image.

+## Pixels

-The file ends with an width * height array of PaletteIdType indices into the palette (row major).
+The file ends with an array of `PaletteIdType` indices into the palette, representing each pixel value in the image (row major).

+However, the value `PaletteIdType::MAX` is reserved for a special meaning.
+The following byte after it indicates the number of entirely transparent black pixels that follow.
+For example,

+10 transparent black pixels in a row => MAX, 10

+If more than 255 of these pixels are in a row, then this is encoded by multiple `<MAX, count>` pairs.